 S.B.
-693 would require three-point seat belts on all new school buses purchased by a school district that are model year 2017 or newer, and would apply to a school activity bus, multifunction school activity bus, or school-chartered bus.
+693 would require three-point seat belts on all new school buses purchased by a school district that are model year 2017 or newer; and would apply to a school activity bus, multifunction school activity bus, or school-chartered bus.
 By having allowed more than a decade to implement H.B.
 323, school districts will now be able to integrate the law in a more cost effective manner.
-(Original Author's / Sponsor's Statement of Intent)

-S.B.
+As proposed, S.B.
 693 amends current law relating to three-point seat belts on buses that transport schoolchildren.